tomcl/V2releases/README.md

 Anyone wanting to see the closed code and/or contribute contact me and I can add.

-Binaries (currently for linux and windows only) will be posted here.
+Binaries will be posted here.
 Please give bug reports and user feedback on binaries as issues on this repository.